Loading...

 Now that you've created a template, continue to one of the following tutorials:

-Scenario: You've for sensitive data discovery, but you discover there is no identifier that can automatically identify and tag columns that contain account numbers in your database.
+Scenario: You've for sensitive data discovery, but you discover there is no identifier that can automatically detect and tag columns that contain account numbers in your database.

 Attributes of all custom identifiers are provided on the .
-However, attributes specific to the custom regex identifier are outlined in the table below.
+However, attributes specific to the custom column name regex identifier are outlined in the table below.

 Attribute | Description | Required |